marcotuiio/TaylorSwift_Guesser/README.md

 This project is a very simple machine learning model that classifies Taylor Swift songs into their respective albums based on their lyrics or predict yes if belongs to TS or not.
 The ideia was not to reinvent the wheel, was simply to to create a fun and educational project for fans of Taylor Swift and also learn some basic of the NLP and Machine Learning.

+Disclaimer: The .py files have the same structure and the code is pretty much the same (datasets, validation may change), but to leave in a single file would be very confusing and hard to read.

 ## How It Works

 1. **Data Collection**: The lyrics data for Taylor Swift songs is collected from various sources.